Introduction:

 Side Effects of Jamun:

-As reported in the literature, flatulence, delayed digestion, laryngitis, inflammation in the lungs, and emphysema are all possible side effects of jamun.4
+As reported in the literature, flatulence, delayed digestion, laryngitis, inflammation in the lungs, and emphysema are all possible side effects of Jamun.

 What is jamun?

-Jamin is a fruit which is usually oblong in shape, 1.5 to 3.5 centimetres long, dark-purple or black, delicious, and juicy, with a single big seed inside.1
+Jamin is a fruit that is usually oblong in shape, 1.5 to 3.5 centimeters long, dark-purple or black, delicious, and juicy, with a single big seed inside.1

 What are the chemical constituents of jamun?